Acceptable Use Policy for Electronic University Resources

 Persons who access and use university computing, networking, telephony and information resources are responsible for:

-Under no circumstances may individuals give others access to any system they do not administer.
+Under no circumstances, may individuals give others access to any system they do not administer, or exploit or fail to promptly report any security loopholes.
 Individuals must act to maintain a working environment conducive to carrying out the mission of the University efficiently and productively.

 Systems and network administration, and facilities management